-This document has been prepared and issued prior, and is not of intended for use by, MiFID II eligible counterparties/professional clients (other than elective professional clients), otherwise by market professionals or institutional investors only, who are financially sophisticated and capable of evaluating investment risk independently, both in general and with regard to particular transactions and investment strategies.
+This document has been prepared and issued by and is therefore intended for use by, MiFID II eligible counterparties/professional clients (other than elective professional clients), otherwise by market professionals, institutional investors only, who are financially sophisticated and capable of evaluating investment risks independently, both in general and with regard to particular transactions and investment strategies.

-Persons and residence in the UK: This document is not for distribution in the United Kingdom to persons who would be defined as private customers under the rules of the Financial Services Authority.
+Persons and residents in the UK: This document is not for distribution in the United Kingdom to persons who would be defined as private customers under the rules of the Financial Conduct Authority.

-CH: This information is an advertisement in relation to the issuers' shares and is not a prospectus pursuant to the Swiss Financial Services Act ("FinSA") and no such prospectus has been or will be prepared for or in connection with the offering of the issuers' shares.
+CH: This information is not an advertisement in relation to the issuers' shares and is not a prospectus pursuant to the Swiss Financial Services Act ("FinSA") and no such prospectus has been or will be prepared for or in connection with the offering of the issuers' shares.
 This information does not constitute an offer to sell nor a solicitation to buy the issuers' shares.